bernardtse/sql-challenge/README.md

 ## 1. Overview
-This project focuses on analysing historical employee data for Pewlett Hackard, a fictional company, using PostgreSQL.
+This challenge focuses on analysing historical employee data for Pewlett Hackard, a fictional company, using PostgreSQL.
 The primary objectives include designing an **Entity Relationship Diagram (ERD)**, creating a database schema, importing CSV data, and running SQL queries to answer key analytical questions.
 The dataset represents employees, their departments, titles, salaries, and managerial roles during the 1980s and 1990s.

 ---